wdi-sg/activerecord-intro/readme.md

 Try to answer these questions:

-1. What is the Active record pattern in a nutshell?
+1. What is the Active Record pattern in a nutshell?
 2. At a high level, what are ORM's and how might they be useful?
 3. What is the importance of interfacing the server with the database?